rmasp98/PieAlarm/blog/07-playing_sound.md

     raise ValueError("File format not recognised")
 ```

 The ``-4`` here tells python that it needs to find the 4th from end element in the array.
-The colon tells python be want a range of elements and the lack of a number says that it should be until the end of the string.
+The colon tells python be want a range of elements and the lack of a number after says that it should be until the end of the string.
 This code will then get the test to compile.
 However, as I am writing this, I have found a way to more thoroughly check the file type by checking its MIME type (a magic set of bits that define a file).
 So lets implement that now!

 The library is called [filetype](https://pypi.org/project/filetype/).
-You can use this library to check the mime type as PyDub does not care about the filename, it loads based on the content of the file.
+You can use this library to check the mime type.
+This is a better approach as PyDub does not care about the filename, it loads based on the content of the file.
 To use this library, we simply pass the file path to the ``guess`` function and then examine the ``mime`` output of the returned object.
 If this is equal to ``"audio/x-wav"`` then we know it is a ``.wav`` file.
 We also need to check if the return object is None as this will obviously not have the attribute ``mime``:
 ```python
 file_type = filetype.guess(file_path)
 if file_type is not None and file_type.mime == "audio/x-wav":
     track = pydub.AudioSegment.from_wav(file_path)
 ```

 Hopefully our tests should still be passing.
-Now that this part is complete and as we know this part of the function will get larger as we introduce new file formats, we should break this part off into a separate function.
+Now that this part is complete and as we know this part of the function will get larger as we introduce new file formats, we should break this part off into a separate function but I will leave that as an exercise for you.

 ### Configure the stream

-The next thing that we need to do before we are able to play the file is get the stream, that the file will be playing over, initialised.
+The next thing that we need to do before we are able to play the file is to create the stream that the file will be playing over.
 This part is handled by PyAudio and requires various bits of information from the file in order to play correctly.
 Here we are going to create a helper function for the test that creates an AudioSegment mock with the correct attributes.
 We can then compare the values in this mock to what is called when opening the stream.
 ```python
 _width = 1
 _channels = 2